Western red-backed vole: Description

-The species is closely related to the southern red-backed vole (Myodes gapperi), which lives to the north and east of the range of this species, and is redder, with a more sharply bicolored tail.
+The species is closely related to the southern red-backed vole (Clethrionomys gapperi), which lives to the north and east of the range of this species, and is redder, with a more sharply bicolored tail.
 They are differentiated based on a reddish stripe on the dorsum of the western red-backed vole.
 The western red-backed vole also has characteristic differences in the anatomy of the hard palate.

 Distribution and habitat

 It is found in northern California and western Oregon in the United States.
 The northern limit is defined by the Columbia River, with the range extending south to around 100 km north of the San Francisco Bay.
 The range extends from the summits of the Cascade Range in the east, to the Pacific Ocean.
-They live mainly in coniferous forest.
+They live mainly in mature coniferous forest but also inhabit mixed fir-oak forest.
 They live in the Transition and Canadian life zones, described by Vernon Orlando Bailey in The mammals and life zones of Oregon.

 Behavior and ecology

 The western red-backed vole lives largely underground in an extensive system of burrows.
 It feeds primarily on fruiting bodies of hypogeous fungi.
 These mycorrhizal fungi are the symbionts of the forest trees around it.
 Rhizopogon vinicolor is one such which is associated with the Douglas-fir (Pseudotsuga spp.).
 Fruiting of the fungus takes place in well decayed timber when the nutrients are becoming exhausted.
 Because the fruiting bodies are underground, the spores are not liberated into the air as in most fungal species.
 However, the spores are found in the vole's droppings and are deposited throughout its burrows, thus enabling the fungus to spread and form associations with uninfected trees.
 It has been found that in a clear-cut forest where all the dead wood and trimmings are removed, the mycorrhiza stops fruiting, the vole population dies out and newly planted trees fail to thrive.
-This is an example of a three way symbiosis.
-The vole gains food from the fungus and spreads its spores.
-The fungus gains photosynthetic products from the tree which benefits from the nutrients produced by the fungus.
+This is an example of a three way symbiosis, as the vole gains food from the fungus and spreads its spores, and the fungus gains photosynthetic products from the tree which benefits from the nutrients produced by the fungus.